lsemenuk/capsule8/README.md

 ## Status

-Capsule8 is currently in alpha and under active development.
+The Kprobe based sensor is currently under active development.
 The gRPC API is v0 and subject to change at any time, but we strive to keep the sample code in `examples/` updated with any changes to the API.